Abumze978/Probabilistic_Artificial_Intelligence_Projects/README.md

 # ProbabilisticArtificialIntelligenceProjects
- This repository contains the four programming tasks handed in for the class Probabilistic Artificial Intelligence at ETH Zurich during the fall semester of 2021
+ This repository contains the four programming tasks handed in for the class Probabilistic Artificial Intelligence at ETH Zurich during the fall semester of 2021. **Our code is contained in the file named "solution.py".**

 ## Task 1: Gaussian Process Regression